 Childcare provision and childcare vouchers up to a weekly maximum (currently £55 per week).
 The system has changed for new entrants to an employer scheme from April 2011.
 See details here.

-The childcare tax allowance scheme was announced in the 2013 Budget to come into effect in 2015.
+The childcare tax allowance scheme came into effect in 2015.

 There is no benefit in kind on the provision of a mobile phone to an employee, although this can prove an expensive perk to provide.
 If additional mobile phones are provided (e.g. where they are given to family members also), only one is exempt - you can choose which one.
 Note that this does not apply to devices such as iPhones and BlackBerries, as HMRC do not consider these to be 'primarily' mobile phones.